-Note: We also teach public Camtasia Studio courses.
+Note: We also teach dedicated six-week course called Screencast Ninja Academy.
 Click the link for more info.

-My book, Camtasia Studio: The Definitive Guide, serves as the industry go-to guide for individuals who want to learn the application on their own.
+My book, Camtasia: The Definitive Guide, serves as the industry go-to guide for individuals who want to learn the application on their own.
 It’s now on its fifth edition.

 This is what participant Matt Wohl had to say about the training:

 When training a team from the same organization, we have the luxury of customizing the class to give the participants maximum benefit.
 For example, one company might be heavily focused on 508 compliance, and for them, captioning is a must.
 Another may not be interested in captions at all, but are building a special studio and desperately need advice on hardware and software purchases.
 By clarifying the clients’ goals and the obstacles in their path ahead of time, I can give each group exactly what they need.

 While two days is generally sufficient to give participants a good functional knowledge of Camtasia, many folks (particularly those with emergent projects on their plates) opt to add a third day.
 This workflow-focused day allows your team to create and edit their projects with an expert at-the-ready to answer questions and give learners special tips, tricks, and best practices while they work.